turingschool/curriculum-site/module4/intermission_work/index.md

 ### Demo Competition

-If you are planning to demo a project at Demo Comp in week 1 of Mod 4, you MUST timebox your time over intermission and in week 1 to ensure you are meeting module expectations.
+If you are planning to demo a project at Demo Comp in week 1 of Mod 4, you MUST timebox your time over intermission and in weeks 1 and 2 to ensure you are meeting module expectations.
 We recommend setting aside specific times to work with your demo team over intermission to finish your demo BEFORE week 1 begins.
 You are responsible for balancing your time between working on the demo project and the tasks below.

 ## Deliverables

 1. [Open-Source Exploration](./open_source): Complete exercise.
 Timebox: 1-2 hours.
 2. [Continuous Integration](./continuous_integration): Review Lesson and submit [exit ticket](https://forms.gle/M2xom7asi4BF79Ay8).
 Timebox: 2-3 hours.
-3. [Personal Portfolio](https://github.com/turingschool/portfolio-template): Work through the setup and begin customizing your site.
+3. [Personal Portfolio](../projects/personal_portfolio): Work through the setup and begin customizing your site.
 Timebox: 5-6 hours

 All deliverables must be submitted by Saturday at 5pm MT through [this survey](https://forms.gle/Nz6FJwQZLSHZU2yu9)